busyboy090/hng-internship-stage-1-task/README.md

-# Profile Card - HNG Internship Stage 0 Task
+# HNG Internship Stage 1 Task

-A simple, accessible, and responsive profile card built with **HTML, CSS, and JavaScript**.
+A simple, accessible, and responsive profile card, contact us page and about me page built with **HTML, CSS, and JavaScript**.
 Every element includes a `data-testid` for automated testing.

 ---